My client was a new online product-based business, who needed help advertising on social media, so they hired me for Social Media Content Marketing.

 To market your business successfully, you need three things in place:

 Strong Brand Identity

 Identified Target Market

 My client had none of the above (they only had a logo and a website) and they assumed that all they had to do now was jump on on social media to achieve success.

-So, I told them that the thing with social media is that you have 3 types of audience, so you need 3 types of content:
+So, I told them that the thing with social media is that your target market is made up of 3 types of audience, therefore you need 3 types of content:

 Hot - purchase content